XanaduAI/QHack2022/README.md

 - **[QHack Live Streams](https://twitch.tv/qhack)**: Streaming live at [twitch.tv/qhack](https://twitch.tv/qhack).
 Join us for exciting talks from our awesome lineup of top speakers.
 Tune in live to interact with the speakers and win raffle prizes.
 Runs Feb 14-18, 2022.

 - **[QHack Coding Challenges](Coding_Challenges.md)**: Test out your quantum coding skills with 25 unique questions for all skill levels.
-Earn prizes by ranking on the leaderboard.
+Earn prizes and Power Ups by ranking on the leaderboard.
 Runs Feb 14-25, 2022.

 - **[QHack Open Hackathon](Open_Hackathon.md)**: Showcase your creativity, problem-solving capabilities, and technical chops in this free-form hackathon.
 Share your own idea with the world, or start with one of project seeds.
 Multiple exclusive prizes are up for grabs.
 Runs Feb 21-25, 2022.